AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ---
-title: Data Migration Tool technical specification
+title: [!DNL Data Migration Tool] technical specification
-description: Learn about the implementation details of the Data Migration Tool and how to extend when transferring data between Magento 1 and Magento 2.
+description: Learn about the implementation details of the [!DNL Data Migration Tool] and how to extend when transferring data between Magento 1 and Magento 2.
 ---

-# Data Migration Tool technical specification
+# [!DNL Data Migration Tool] technical specification

-This section describes an implementation details of Data Migration Tool and how to extend its functionality.
+This section describes an implementation details of [!DNL Data Migration Tool] and how to extend its functionality.

 ## Repositories

-Data Migration Tool repository [migration-tool](https://github.com/magento/data-migration-tool)
+[!DNL Data Migration Tool] repository [migration-tool](https://github.com/magento/data-migration-tool)

 ## System requirements